Tracey Emin: Emin and feminism

 John Molyneux explains in his article Emin Matters, that her work revolves around class, sex and art itself.
-He writes that, "What she does do is present herself as culturally working class…She makes no attempt to engage in 'intellectual art speak' but sticks to unaffected everyday language," employing a strategy that doesn't place her in authority over her viewers or peers.
+He writes, "What she does do is present herself as culturally working class…She makes no attempt to engage in 'intellectual art speak' but sticks to unaffected everyday language," employing a strategy that doesn't place her in authority over her viewers or peers.
 However, her class background contradicts this tactic of equal understanding.
 Emin's mother until age seven owned a hotel in Margate, but bankruptcy and poverty ensued only when she broke up with Emin's father.
-While she may use street language, swear words, grammatical errors and misspellings to convey a primarily middle-class female experience, Emin now functions as a boss of her own art business and exists within the elite upper class.
+While she may use street language, swear words, grammatical errors and misspellings to convey a primarily middle-class experience, Emin now functions as a boss of her own art business and exists within the elite upper class.
 Her relationship with sex is a major theme and aspect of her work.
 Feminist writers have reviewed Emin's pieces as containing, "…no element of eroticism or titillation…unlike in Botticelli, Renoir or Klimt.
 Nor is it sexual fantasy or dreams, as we might find in surrealism, or the sex of the brothel featured so heavily in late 19th-century French art.
 It is real, everyday sex—as experienced by her, of course, but also by millions of other people".